JK-Tech24/Jaafar-e-Portfolio-/README.md

   </details>
   &nbsp;&nbsp;<details>
     <summary>Estimate Skewness and Kurtosis</summary>
-    Explain how you estimated skewness and kurtosis for your variables, and what these metrics reveal about the distribution of your data.
+    I calculated the skewness and kurtosis of the dataset using the skew() and kurtosis() methods from Pandas.
+Skewness measures the asymmetry of the data distribution, while kurtosis indicates the "tailedness" of the distribution.
+These metrics provide insights into the nature of the data distributions, helping to assess normality and identify potential outliers.
   </details>
   &nbsp;&nbsp;<details>
     <summary>Correlation Heat Map</summary>